Britain's FTSE falls as China demand fears hit miners

 "The rising 50-day moving average would act as a strong support, currently at the 5,835 level."

-Vodafone was the top FTSE riser, up 1.7 percent, buoyed by sector rotation out of cyclical stocks and with Morgan Stanley suggesting now is a good time to buy into the stock, on valuation grounds, traders said.
+"ARM shares performed weakly over the past year as the market digested its prospects in the PC market and earnings momentum slowed," BarCap said in a note, raising its rating on the stock to "overweight" from "equal-weight".

+"With continued upside being seen in the smartphone and tablet segments, and ARM retaining its strong position in both despite threats from Intel, we see (circa) 10 percent upside to consensus estimates for 2012/13," it added.

-One of the most heavily traded stocks, however, was Glencore , down 2.2 percent in volumes around 79 percent of their 90-day daily average after a source said a consortium including the commodities giant was close to a deal to buy Viterra Inc , Canada's biggest grain handler.
-(Reporting by Alessandra Prentice, Additional reporting by Francesco Canepa, editing by William Hardy)
+Glencore, down 1.3 percent, was at the centre of traders' interest, having already traded 37 percent of its volume average after a source said a consortium including the commodities giant was close to a deal to buy Viterra Inc , Canada's biggest grain handler.
+(Editing by Jane Merriman)

 LONDON, Feb 15 European shares rose in early trade on Wednesday as French lender Credit Agricole led banking stocks higher and earnings provided a boost.